cardano-scaling/hydra/docs/monthly/2024-01-monthly.md

 In this initial phase, we have developed a fundamental backend service [#1235](https://github.com/input-output-hk/hydra/pull/1235) that can track all Babbage heads on-chain within a devnet network.
 This service establishes a baseline and utilizes the hydra-chain-observer package, exposing a REST API for querying and retrieving information about all observed heads and their current states.

 ## Community update

-Beside the great work done by the MeshJS team towards supporting Hydra in the browser, here are some news and updates on community-led work streams related to Hydra:

 * TODO